 The ignorance or naivete inherent in these statements expose a bizarre worldview.
 Never in the history of western civilization has some collectivist framework served as a realistic substitute for the traditional family structure.
 In Obama's Chicago, fathers are AWOL; and some nebulous obligation for "collective action" has no chance of succeeding without a sense of personal responsibility.
 In fact, Obama downplays the notion of a familial duty and points to an overall societal failure, saying "...we have a society that talks about the irresponsibility of teens getting pregnant... [but] not the irresponsibility of a society that fails to educate them to aspire for more."

-The ideology of Alinsky then -- as now -- appears to have clouded Obama's mind.
-Where history, facts, logic and reason point to the need to encourage, nurture and reward the traditional family unit, Obama instead vilifies family values.
+The ideology of Alinsky then -- as now -- appears to have polluted Obama's sense of right and wrong.
+Where history, facts, logic and reason point to the need to encourage, nurture and reward the traditional family unit, Obama instead vilifies family values and those who promote them.

 For decades, Obama and the Democrats have embraced an utterly defective and destructive strategy: Crushing school choice.
 Incentivizing single-parent families.
 Encouraging a lifelong culture of dependency.